navneetankur/d2preview/README.md

 + no other block style is implemented.

 `:D2PreviewFile` — Preview all d2 blocks in the file concatenated together.
 Re-renders on save.
-Re-render will only happed if cursor is currently in a d2 block.
+Re-render will only happens if cursor is currently in a d2 block.